-For this purpose, the International Society for Stem Cell Research (ISSCR) has compiled information on the current state of stem cell research for certain diseases and made it available here.
-There you will find background information on the respective diseases and a rationale for using cell-based therapies as well as information on clinical studies on specific approaches.
+To help healthcare professionals answer these questions, the International Society for Stem Cell Research (ISSCR) has compiled information on the current state of stem cell research for certain diseases.
+Via the links listed below, you will find background information on the respective diseases and a rationale for using cell-based therapies as well as information on clinical studies on specific approaches.

 Stem Cell Network NRW offers various workshop formats in which family doctors and other interested specialists can inform themselves about the state of research and discuss how to deal with their patients’ expectations.
 If you are a doctor or a provider of advanced medical training and would like to find out more about this topic, please contact the office of the Stem Cell Network NRW.